 The Club relies on members to help organise and marshal these events, so please be ready to volunteer help!

-The Club enters teams in two winter cross-country leagues, the Gwent League and the smaller Gloucester League.
+The Club enters teams in the winter in the Gloucester cross-country League.
 Anyone can take part, no matter what standard.

 As a Club we may also organise informal members’ trips to other clubs or events like the ‘Grizzly’ in March or the ‘Bicton Blister’ in November.